manfredsteyer/module-federation-with-angular/README.md

 # FederationDemo

-Demonstrates webpack 5 Module Federation with Angular.
+Demonstrates webpack 5 Module Federation with Angular and the Angular Router.

 ## Start